Sania Mirza: 2013–2014: Top 5 doubles breakthrough

 Mirza and Black recorded three consecutive quarterfinal finishes in the subsequent clay tournaments, namely the Madrid Open, the Italian Open, and the French Open.
 In the mixed doubles event at the 2014 French Open, Mirza and Horia Tecău lost in the second round to Tímea Babos and Eric Butorac.
 Mirza began grass-court season playing in Birmingham.
 She and Black lost to Raquel Kops-Jones and Abigail Spears in the semifinals.
-At the Eastbourne International, they reached the quarterfinals before losing to Chan Hao-ching and Chan Yung-jan.
-The pair next competed at the Wimbledon Championships and lost in the second round to the unseeded pairing of Anastasia Pavlyuchenkova and Lucie Šafářová.
+At Eastbourne, they reached the quarterfinals before losing to Chan Hao-ching and Chan Yung-jan.
+The pair next competed at Wimbledon and lost in the second round to the unseeded pairing of Anastasia Pavlyuchenkova and Lucie Šafářová.

 Mirza and Black next competed in the 2014 US Open and lost to the pairing of Martina Hingis and Flavia Pennetta in the semifinals.
-Mirza played the mixed doubles in the US Open pairing with Bruno Soares and went on to become the 2014 US Open mixed-doubles champions, thereby winning the third mixed doubles Grand Slam in her career.
+Mirza played the mixed doubles in the US Open pairing with Bruno Soares and went on to become the 2014 US Open mixed-doubles champions, thereby winning the third mixed doubles title in her career.

 Sania won a gold and bronze at the 17th Asian Games in Incheon, South Korea.
 She paired with Saketh Myneni to beat China's Hsien Yin Peng and Chan Hao-ching and win gold in the mixed doubles tournament.
-She also won a bronze medal in women's doubles tournament, where she paired with Prarthana Thombare.
+She also won a bronze medal in women's doubles, pairing with Prarthana Thombare.

-Black and Mirza won their biggest title together at the WTA Finals defeating Hsieh Su-wei and Peng Shuai in the final It was the heaviest defeat ever witnessed in the end-of-season competition's doubles final which dates back 41 years to 1973, the year the WTA was founded.
+Black and Mirza won their biggest title together at the WTA Finals defeating Hsieh Su-wei and Peng Shuai in the final.
+It was the heaviest defeat ever witnessed in the end-of-season competition's doubles final which dates back 41 years to 1973, the year the WTA was founded.
 Black and Mirza survived matchpoints in both their previous encounters against Květa Peschke/Katarina Srebotnik and Raquel Kops-Jones/Abigail Spears coming through in third set tiebreaks.
 This final would be the duo's final match as a team.

 "It was great – we saved the best for the last.
 I think today was our best match.
 One of our best matches at least, and one of our best matches we played against them."
 Mirza told reporters after the win.
 "To end this way, we couldn't have asked for a better start or end.
 It kind of sums up our partnership", she added.
 She added that Black was her great friend "But I've also found a great friend in her.
 Almost like an older sister to me.
 I'm the oldest in my family, so I learned a lot from her on and off the court."